The Real Estate Law Review: South Korea

 Parties can contractually decide and agree upon the lease terms, except for certain mandatory provisions designed to protect tenants.
 In addition, certain commercial leases (Protected Commercial Leases) and residential leases are protected under the Commercial Building Lease Protection Act and the Housing Lease Protection Act, respectively.

 There is no legal restriction on rent levels, which are subject to negotiation between the parties.
 Parties generally agree upon a mechanism for periodic rent adjustment, either based on a fixed rate of increase or by reference to an index such as the consumer price index or rate of inflation.
-Under the Civil Code, either the landlord or the tenant can request a rent adjustment if existing rent levels become inappropriate due to changes in the amount of public charges or other changes in economic situation.
+Under the Civil Code, either the landlord or the tenant can request a rent adjustment if existing rent levels become inappropriate due to changes in the amount of public charges or other changes in economic situation, but strict criteria will apply to adjustment.
 Protected Commercial Leases are subject to a 5 per cent cap on annual rent increases in cases where a landlord requests such rent adjustment due to economic changes.

 Leasehold interests are created contractually.
 However, a leasehold contract does not, in itself, secure the return of the deposit on expiry or termination of the lease.
 In addition, the contract does not guarantee the use of the leased premises for the entire lease term if certain adverse events take place (such as the transfer of the property by the landlord) while protected commercial leases provide for automatic assumption by new owners.
 To protect these rights, a tenant may, with the consent of the landlord, register its interests by way of a leasehold or a kun-mortgage in the applicable title registry.
 Upon registration, these interests will secure the tenant's right to a return of the deposit or use of the premises for the full lease term, or both, depending on the type of right registered.